grossiM/DNN_neutrino_reco/README.md

 ## How to contribute

-Contributions are welcomed as long as the stick to the **git-flow**: fork this repo, create a local branch named 'feature-XXX'.
+Contributions are welcomed as long as one sticks to the **git-flow**: fork this repo, create a local branch named 'feature-XXX'.
 Commit often.
 Split it in multiple commits and request a merge to the mainline often.

 To add new contribution please remember to follow
 [PEP 8](https://www.python.org/dev/peps/pep-0008/)
-style guide, add enough comments to let the code unrstandable to other a user/developer and add detailed docstring followingn the [numpy](https://numpydoc.readthedocs.io/en/latest/format.html) style.
+style guide, add enough comments to make the code understandable to other user/developer and add detailed docstring following the [numpy](https://numpydoc.readthedocs.io/en/latest/format.html) style.

 ## Authors